-We think that hosting a Christmas in July party and exchanging gifts with loved ones while social distancing should be next on the list.
+We think that hosting a Christmas in July party and exchanging gifts with loved ones should be next on the list.
 It’s fun and easy to pull out the Christmas decorations, festivities, food, and drink and put a summer spin on all of it.
-So mark July 24 and 25, 2021 on your calendar (it’s a Saturday and Sunday this year) and get ready to party like it’s… December 25th!
+So mark some mid-July dates on your calendar and get ready to party like it’s… December 25th!

 What is Christmas in July?

 If you’re not familiar with the origin, it was started as a girl’s summer camp activity in South Carolina on July 24, 1935, and included an appearance by Santa, carol singing, gift-giving, and camper laundry bags filled with candy.
 Shortly after in 1940, the concept was popularized by a Hollywood movie comedy, Christmas in July.